December 8th

 Meaning of the subhAShita:

-Without any summons, the clever inquire into others' intentions; (just as), the bees (locate) a hidden ketakI flower with just its fragrance.
+Without any summons, the clever inquire into others' intentions; (just as), the bees (locate) a hidden ketakI flower simply with its fragrance.

 Commentary:

 It is said that one's outward actions reveal his/her hidden intentions!
-It is not necessary that a person expresses all his thoughts in his actions or words.
-The reasons for this could be many.
-He may not have the necessary circumstances, ambience, or may lack communication skills to express himself.
+A person doesn't necessarily express all his thoughts in actions or words.
+The reasons for this could be many—he may not have the necessary circumstances or ambiance or lack the communication skills to express himself.

 However, a clever person does not necessarily have to be told!
 He can assimilate the thoughts and intentions of the other just through subtle hints such as body language or other environmental factors.
-Just like in the fable, Androcles understood that the Lion had a thorn in his foot, without being told by the Lion.
+Like in the fable, Androcles understood that the Lion had a thorn in his foot without being told by the Lion.

 The poet gives the example of the bees.
 They do not need to physically see the fragrant ketakI flower before aspiring to sip its nectar.
-They can follow the scent of the flower and zero in on the exact location of it even if it lays hidden or far from sight!
+They can follow the scent of the flower and zero in on the exact location of it even if it lies hidden or far from sight!
 Similar is the way of an intelligent person.
-He can grasp the intentions, whether good or bad, of the other person.
-Anyone can handle a situation better if he understands the other person.
-If the intentions are good, they can aid each other in materializing their thoughts.
-If the intentions are bad, it is certainly smart to stay away from such a situation or such company.
-Hence, in all scenarios, being adept and skillful at reading another's mind turns out to be a blessing!
+He can grasp the intentions of other people, whether good or bad.

 pada vigrahaH: